Why you can't miss the 2026 LGW People & Safety Conference

 Why You Can't Miss the 2026 LGW People & Safety Conference

-If you work in Human Resources, Workplace Health and Safety or People & Culture in local government, the 2026 LGW People & Safety Conference was designed for you.
+If you work in People & Culture or Workplace Health, Safety & Wellbeing in local government, the 2026 LGW People & Safety Conference has been designed specifically for you.

-Earlier this year, we asked councils what mattered most, what challenges they were navigating and where they needed greater support and practical insights.
+Earlier this year, we asked councils what mattered most — the challenges they’re navigating and where they need greater support from the LGW mutual scheme.

 That’s the value of a mutual scheme.
-LGW Workcare is owned by member councils, meaning the program has been built around the priorities, challenges and opportunities councils told us they want to explore.
+LGW Workcare is owned by member councils, so the program reflects the priorities, challenges and opportunities they’ve told us matter most.

 Join us 16–18 June 2026 at the Royal International Convention Centre, Brisbane.
 This conference is open to all councils — you don't need to be an LGW member to attend.